Kimmuie/Botmuie/README.md

 </div>
 <br>

-If anyone wants to invite Botmuie to your Discord server, you can use the following link [Botmuie Invitation Link](https://discord.com/api/oauth2/authorize?client_id=1208700289948065845&permissions=8&scope=bot), by the way bot isn't always online.
+If anyone wants to invite Botmuie to your Discord server, you can use [Botmuie Invitation Link](https://discord.com/api/oauth2/authorize?client_id=1208700289948065845&permissions=8&scope=bot), by the way bot isn't always online.

 ### Flowchart
 <div>